-You could give yourself a huge headache if you spent hours updating to Windows 10 only to find out that a piece of expensive equipment doesn’t work anymore.
-That’s why most ATMs run on good old Windows XP Professional or Windows XP Embedded.
+You could give yourself a huge headache if you spent hours updating to Windows 10 only to discover that a piece of expensive equipment no longer works.
+That’s why most ATMs run on good old XP Professional or Windows XP Embedded.

 It’s no secret that Microsoft ended support for Windows 7 on January 14, 2020.
-What that means for you is that there’ll be no new features or security patches, so if you care about security and don’t want your data stolen, you shouldn’t use Windows 7, period.
+That means there’ll be no new features or security patches, so if you care about security and don’t want your data stolen, you shouldn’t use Windows 7.

 Even if you have the latest version of Google Chrome and use antivirus and anti-malware programs, there’s no guarantee that you are safe.
-Operating system exploits are perilous, and the only way to protect your data is to upgrade it.
+Operating system exploits are perilous, and upgrading your data is the only way to protect it.

-If you think that you’ll be safe because viruses never got to you, think again.
+If you think you’ll be safe because viruses never got to you, think again.

 I’m not saying that Windows 10 is completely safe because it’s not.
 However, it’ll see a few more years of security updates and exploit patches that could be lifesavers.
-If you plan to use Windows 7, make sure to store all important data on the cloud or a USB flash drive.
+If you plan to use Windows 7, store all important data on the cloud or a USB flash drive.

-If you don’t have anything important on your computer and only use it for entertainment, it’s not that big of a deal.
+If you have nothing important on your computer and only use it for entertainment, it’s not that big of a deal.
 An antivirus program could help you, but it’s not obligatory.

 Another way is to run Windows without the internet.
-This comes with a few inconveniences but is still the safest way to run Windows 7.
+This comes with a few inconveniences but it is still the safest way to run 7.

 Interface and settings